vNaonLu/exchange-simulator-assignment/Readme.md

 $ ./build/exchange-simulator <latency> <quotez_file> <order_file>
 ```

-- the `latency` is used to simulate the elapsed time of transfer to the exchange.
+- the `latency` is in millisecond and is used to simulate the elapsed time of transfer to the exchange.

 - the `quote_file` is a file containing a quote information for a sequence of time and the format of `quote_file` looks like: